 Parking and access

-Visitors can enter the park via Scenic Drive, or Park Road.
-A new 600m access road off Scenic Drive will connect visitors to the new West Ridge carpark area, west of the main Park Hub.
+Visitors will be able to enter the park via Scenic Drive (one way), or Park Road.
+A new 730m access road off Scenic Drive will connect visitors to the new West Ridge carpark area, west of the Park Hub.

-The bridge will connect the West Ridge carpark to the new Park Hub over Glen Brook.
-The Glen Brook bridge will be an iconic, architecturally designed bridge meeting access for all requirements.
-The bridge will cater for people walking and riding bikes, with reflection points to absorb the spectacular views and interpretive stories, and deliver visitors directly into the Park Hub.
+The bridge will connect the West Ridge carpark to the Park Hub over Glen Brook.
+The Glen Brook bridge will be an iconic, architecturally designed bridge meeting 'access for all' requirements.
+The bridge will include reflection points to absorb the spectacular views and interpretive stories while delivering visitors directly into the Park Hub.

 More parking for ACROD permit holders, and buses, schools and groups will be provided immediately adjacent to the Park Hub ensuring visitors with the greatest mobility access needs are catered for.